-- Children aged under seven must have age-appropriate immunisation, be on a catch-up schedule or have an exemption. - For approved care, all eligible families can get Child Care Benefit for up to 24 hours care per child per week. - For approved care, both parents, or the single parent, must participate in activities that meet the work, training, study test for at least 15 hours per week (or 30 hours per fortnight), or have an approved exemption to be eligible for more than 24 hours per child and up to 50 hours of Child Care Benefit per child per week. - For registered care, both parents, or the single parent, must participate in activities that meet the work, training, study test at sometime during the week child care is used or have an approved exemption to receive up to 50 hours Child Care Benefit. - Grandparents who are the primary carers of their grandchildren do not have to meet the work, training, study test to receive up to 50 hours of Child Care Benefit per child per week of approved care. - Grandparents who are the primary carers of their grandchildren and who are receiving an income support payment from us or from the Department of Veterans'
+- Children aged under seven must have age-appropriate immunisation, be on a catch-up schedule or have an exemption. - For approved care, all eligible families can get Child Care Benefit for up to 24 hours care per child per week. - To be eligible for more than 24 hours and up to 50 hours of Child Care Benefit for approved care per child per week, both parents, or the single parent, must participate in activities that meet the work training, study test for at least 15 hours per week (or 30 hours per fortnight), or have an approved exemption. - To be eligible for registered care, both parents, or the single parent, must participate in activities that meet the work, training, study test at some time during the week child care is used or have an approved exemption.
+Families can receive up to 50 hours per child per week. - Grandparents who are the primary carers of their grandchildren do not have to meet the work, training, study test to receive up to 50 hours of Child Care Benefit per child per week of approved care.

-- Affairs are eligible for a special rate of Child Care Benefit, called Grandparent Child Care Benefit, to cover the full cost of approved care for up to 50 hours per child per week. - For approved care (except occasional care), Child Care Benefit, Child Care Rebate and Jobs, Education and Training Child Care Fee Assistance can be paid for up to 42 absences per child per financial year for any reason with no evidence required.
+- Grandparents who are the primary carers of their grandchildren and who are receiving an income support payment from us or from the Department of Veterans' Affairs are eligible for a special rate of Child Care Benefit, called Grandparent Child Care Benefit, to cover the full cost of approved care for up to 50 hours per child per week. - For approved care (except occasional care), Child Care Benefit, Child Care Rebate and Jobs, Education and Training Child Care Fee Assistance can be paid for up to 42 absences per child per financial year for any reason with no evidence required.
 Child Care Benefit is also paid for additional absences above the 42 days for certain reasons with supporting documentation requirements.
 Approved child care services can provide parents with absence and additional absence policy details. - For occasional care, Child Care Benefit is paid for an absence if the child care has been booked and paid for at the occasional care service.
 There is no limit on the number of absences. - Parents can access their child's absence record on their View Child Care Attendance online statement available at humanservices.gov.au/onlineservices